-Mini IVF is a procedure that does not require the daily administration of fertility medications to facilitate the development of mature eggs; it requires only low doses of fertility drugs in conjunction with the patient’s natural cycle.
+Mini IVF is a procedure that does not require the daily administration of fertility medications to facilitate the development of mature eggs.
+It requires only low doses of fertility drugs in conjunction with your natural cycle.
 When no stimulating drugs are used, the procedure is considered “natural IVF.”

-If the patient has elected to use some fertility medications, minimal stimulation protocols involve approximately 100 mg per day (or lower) of orally administered clomiphene citrate.
-These are to be taken between the third day of the patient’s cycle until the last stage of egg development.
+If you elect to use some fertility medications, minimal stimulation mini IVF protocols involve approximately 100 mg per day (or lower) of orally administered clomiphene citrate.
+These are to be taken between the third day of your cycle until the last stage of the egg.
 There are also relatively low-dose injections of hormones that stimulate follicle production before egg retrieval.

 However, it might not be ideal in certain situations.
 Patients for whom male factor infertility is a contributing cause of unsuccessful conception might not be good candidates.

-Patients might want to consider minimal stimulation treatment if they have concerns about receiving high doses of gonadotropin medications, which can trigger unpleasant side effects in some circumstances.
-Additionally, it might lower the likelihood of ovarian hyperstimulation syndrome (OHSS), leading to complications during pregnancy and sometimes severe physical discomfort.
+Patients might want to consider minimal stimulation treatment if they have concerns about receiving high dosages of gonadotropin medications, which can trigger unpleasant side effects in some circumstances.
+Additionally, it might result in a lower likelihood of ovarian hyperstimulation syndrome (OHSS), which can lead to complications during pregnancy and sometimes severe physical discomfort.

-If you have personal concerns about creating multiple remaining embryos, mini IVF may be a better option than standard IVF.
-The minimal stimulation procedure typically generates a small number of embryos for immediate transfer or cryopreservation.
+If you are concerned about creating multiple remaining embryos, mini IVF may be a better option than standard IVF.
+The minimal stimulation procedure typically only generates small numbers of embryos for immediate transfer or cryopreservation.

 Is Mini IVF Right for Me?

 Your fertility struggles, preferences, and goals will determine whether mini IVF offers the best potential for a successful pregnancy.
-During your consultation with the team at PRC, we will help you better understand your treatment options and work with you to discover which treatments or combinations of treatments will deliver the best chances of success.
+During your consultation with the team at PRC, we will help you better understand your treatment options and work with you to discover which treatments or combination of treatments will deliver the best chances of success.
 We also have this IVF FAQs page to provide you with answers to some of the most frequently asked questions about the treatment.